 (b) provided further that the Speaker report to the Assembly the nature of any evidence or documents made available under this resolution and the person or persons to whom they have been made available;

-(c) persons who gave evidence in camera, either written or oral, as far as practicable, shall be advised of the release of that evidence.
+(c) witnesses who have given evidence in camera, either written or oral, as far as practicable, shall be given opportunity to comment on the proposal for the release of that evidence, before a decision is made.
+If a witness does not respond to the invitation to comment after reasonable effort has been made to contact them, the Speaker may decide whether or not to authorise disclosure in the absence of the witness’s views being made known.
+In making a decision, the Speaker will take into account any public or parliamentary interest and the interests of the witness.

 (Amended 6 March 2008)

 244. A document received by a committee shall not be withdrawn or altered without the approval of the committee.